📊 Projekt

 • WP6: Research data management consultation for students and doctoral candidates

-• WP7: Organization of the Early Career Researcher Panel (ECR Panel) as a networking platform for early-career researchers
+• WP7: Organization and implementation of the Early Career Researcher Panels (ECR Panel)

-• WP8: Implementation of the Blauer Salon – workshop meetings on RSE and digital projects in cooperation with the Staatsbibliothek zu Berlin
+• WP8: Organization of workshop meetings (Blauer Salon) with the Staatsbibliothek zu Berlin

 Methods